sogada/sogada.github.io/_pages/teaching_info.md

 Genetic diversity and demographic history of indigenous chicken, indigenous Galla goats, domestic Japanese and wild harlequin quails.

 ## MERL systems research
 Development of robust monitoring, evaluation, research and learning systems.
-Improving logic models such as Theory of Change and Logframes used in agricultural research, agricultural research for development and international development.
+Improving logic models such as Theory of Change (ToC) and Logical Frameworks (Logframes) used in agricultural research, agricultural research for development and international development.
 - Design and Development of MERL Frameworks
 - Impact Evaluation
 - Use of Data and Technology